Galle: History

-According to James Emerson Tennent, Galle was the ancient seaport of Tarshish, from which King Solomon drew ivory, peacocks and other valuables.
+According to James Emerson Tennent (Colonial Secretary of Ceylon) Galle was the ancient seaport of Tarshish, from which King Solomon drew ivory, peacocks and other valuables.
 Cinnamon was exported from Sri Lanka as early as 1400 BC, and as the root of the word itself is Hebrew, Galle may have been a main entrepôt for the spice.

 Ancient Greek and Roman geographers may have known about Galle, which they might have called the Cape of Birds.
 Ptolemy might also have known about the port which he referred to as Odoka.
 Moroccan traveller Ibn Battuta visited Galle (or Qali as he called it) in 1342.
 During the 12th and 13th centuries, Sinhalese refugees fleeing Tamil armies from the north began to settle in Galle and other nearby areas.

 Galle had been a prominent seaport long before western rule in the country: Persians, Arabs, Greeks, Romans, Malays, Indians, and Chinese were doing business through Galle's port.
 In 1411, the Galle Trilingual Inscription, a stone tablet inscription in three languages, Chinese, Tamil and Persian, was erected in Galle to commemorate the second visit to Ceylon by the Chinese admiral Zheng He.
 In 1502, a small fleet of Portuguese ships, under the command of Lourenço de Almeida on their way to the Maldives, were blown off course by a storm.
 Realising that the King resided in Kotte close to Colombo, Lourenço proceeded there after a brief stop in Galle.

 In 1640, the Portuguese were forced to surrender to the Dutch East India Company.
 The Dutch built the present fort in 1663.
 They built a fortified solid granite wall and three bastions, known as "Sun", "Moon" and "Star".

 After the British took over the country from the Dutch in 1796, they preserved the fort unchanged and used it as the administrative centre of the district.